 Official curator for the Night of Philosophy in Tel Aviv (Israel) since 2015

-Raphael Zagury-Orly is currently Invited Professor of Philosophy at the Catholic Institute of Paris and since June 2019 Directeur de Programme at the Collège International de Philosophie (Paris).
+Raphael Zagury-Orly is currently Invited Professor Lecturer of Philosophy at the Catholic Institute of Paris and since June 2019 Directeur de Programme at the Collège International de Philosophie (Paris).
 He is also Associate Member at the Centre de Recherche sur les Arts et le Langage (EHESS – CNRS).
-Since 2003, he is Professor of Philosophy at the Bezalel Academy of Fine Arts and Design (Israel) and, from 2010 to 2014, directed its MFA Program.
+From 2003 to 2014 he was Professor of Philosophy at the Bezalel Academy of Fine Arts and Design (Israel) and, from 2010 to 2014, directed its MFA Program.

 He has held positions as Researcher at the Asia and Europe in a Global Context Institute at the Universität Heidelberg (Germany) and Visiting professorships in Philosophy at the Università degli studi di Roma – Sapienza in 2015-2016, the Staatliche Hochschule für Gestaltung - Karlsruhe in 2014-2015 and at Sciences Po – Paris from 2016-2019.